"Inclusive democracy means the inclusion of all sections and sectors of the society in the political,

 Helen Szoke, Equal Opportunity and Human Rights Commission, Victoria, Australia

-society in the development process.
-For development – indeed, for globalization – to be sustainable, economic
+all members of society in the development process.
+For development – indeed, for globalization – to be sustainable,

 Robert B. Zoellick, World Bank President